Iceberg With Sunset in the Background, Hubbard Glacier, Alaska

 There's practically no better way to appreciate the beauty of Alaskan scenery than under bright sunshine.
 Another highlight of summer vacations in Alaska is taking a boat trip into the state's stunning fjords.
 Finger-shaped inlets that jut into the state's mountainous coastline (which is sometimes still covered in glaciers, even in summer), fjords are also home to a wide variety of marine and land life, including bald eagles and various species of whales.

-The most popular part of Alaska to see fjords is Kenai Fjords National Park, which is located near the city of Seward less than three hours south of Anchorage.
+The most popular part of Alaska to see fjords is Kenai Fjords National Park, which is located near the city of Seward, less than three hours south of Anchorage.
 If you're in Juneau, on the other hand, consider visiting the Tracy Arm Fjord, which is less than an hour away from the capital and makes for a great half-day trip.
 No matter which option you choose, you'll enjoy marveling at the contrast of the white snow and ice, the emerald vegetation and the perfectly blue sky and sea that define Alaskan fjords.

 3. Cast Your Line for Salmon

-Of course, many of the best salmon fishing experiences in Alaska are not so convenient.
+Many of the best salmon fishing experiences in Alaska are not so convenient.
 In particular, the "fly-in" style of fishing trip is popular.
 If you splurge on fly-in fishing, a professional fisherman and pilot (sometimes, the same person) will fly you from a large city (probably Anchorage) to a remote river somewhere in the wilds of Alaska.
 You might literally have to compete with wild bears or other animals for the plentiful salmon swimming in the streams here!

-4. Say 'Cheers' at Alaska's Breweries
+4. Say Cheers at Alaska's Breweries

 If you're not a beer drinker or simply want a more serene experience, you could head to an Alaskan winery instead.
-Visit Alaska Denali Winery in Anchorage, or Bear Creek Winery in Homer.
-Or, for a truly unique winery visit, try Alaska Berries, which is located in Soldotna halfway between the two.
+Visit Alaska Denali Winery in Anchorage or Bear Creek Winery in Homer.
+Or, for a truly unique winery visit, try Alaska Berries, which is located in Soldotna, halfway between the two.
 Since the site is also home to a berry farm, many of the wines here have sweet and wonderful flavors, including raspberry and gooseberry, and even some non-berry flavors, like rhubarb.

 5. Discover Native Alaskan Culture